- Introduction

 Required Documents

 You will need your expired green card, a valid passport, and any other documents specified by USCIS.
 Ensuring you have all necessary documentation can streamline the renewal process and reduce delays.
-Being organized can significantly enhance your chances of a smooth renewal experience.
+Being organized can significantly enhance your chances of a smooth renewal experience, allowing you to focus on your life and future.
+Familiarizing yourself with the requirements can also help you avoid common mistakes that may hinder your application, ensuring that you are well-prepared for the renewal process.

 What Happens if You Don’t Renew?